eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/memory_management.rst

 Memory management
 =================

-Memory management is critical for Dynamic Types since every dynamic type and dynamic data is managed with pointers.
+Memory management is critical for dynamic types since every dynamic type and dynamic data is managed with pointers.
 Every object stored inside of a dynamic object is managed by its owner, and users must delete every object they create using the factories.